DallanQ/lotr_journeys_in_middle_earth/QA.md

 [hammer-and-tongs-trinket-error-in-spanish-translat](https://boardgamegeek.com/thread/2808421/hammer-and-tongs-trinket-error-in-spanish-translat)

-> The English version of the card reads: "When you attack or test to negate..."
-> The Spanish version, however, reads: "When you test to negate damage or fear, you...."
->It doesn't mention that one can use it for attacks.
->Is the Spanish version incorrect? or I missed a errata for the English version?
+> The English version of the card reads, "When you attack or test to negate...", while the Spanish version says, "When you test to negate damage or fear..." and doesn't mention attacks.
+Is the Spanish version incorrect, or is there an errata for the English version that I missed?

 The Hammer and Tongs trinket should read, “When you attack or test to negate Damage or Fear, you may deplete this trinket to convert 1 Fate to 1 Success.”
 It has three depletion tokens on it starting each adventure, and it can be depleted during either an attack or a negate test.
 It has never received an errata, nor is it currently being considered for any errata.

 [allowed-to-examine-an-enemy-before-making-decision](https://boardgamegeek.com/thread/2241729/allowed-to-examine-an-enemy-before-making-decision)

 > Is the hero allowed to examine an enemy before deciding what action to take.
-If I know an enemy has 5 health +1 armor I might make a different decision than if it has 10 health + 1 armor.
+For example, if I know an enemy has 5 health +1 armor I might make a different decision than if it has 10 health + 1 armor.
 This can influence who I choose to attack with and what cards I might have readied.

 You can look at anything you want without consuming an action.
 Tokens, the hint for the Threat event, enemy stats.... you name it.